 - C.J.I.
 Swimming test (valid indefinitely)

-These test results must be submitted with a completed City of Margate application for police officer.
+These tests must be completed at the Institute of Public Safety at Broward College and the passing results must be submitted with a completed City of Margate application for police officer.
 All test scores must be kept current to be eligible for consideration.

 The City accepts applications for police officer candidates only when a police officer job announcement is posted on the City of Margate Human Resources website.
 Applications are not accepted at any other time.